Deyr County

 Deyr County (شهرستان دَیِّر) (Note: Also romanized as Dayyer County) is in Bushehr province, Iran.
 Its capital is the city of Bandar-e Deyr.

 Etymology

 According to some historians Deyr was named after a Jewish synagogue located in the heart of Deyr.
-The word Dyer is probably derived from the Hebraic word (דייר) which means resident.
+The word Deyr is probably derived from the Hebraic word (דייר) which means resident.

 History

 The village of Bardestan was converted to a city in 2010.
 In 2012, the village of Dowrahak rose to city status as well.
 In 2013, Owli Rural District was created in the Central District, and Abdan Rural District and the city of Abdan were separated from it in the formation of Abdan District, which was divided into two rural districts, including the new Sar Mastan Rural District.

 Demographics

 Language and ethnicity

 Some historians believe that Deyr County was exclusively inhabited by Jews, but over the years Muslims settled in the county, and a large proportion of Deyr county's Jews converted to Islam during the Safavid dynasty.
 The population nowadays is Muslim; the Jewish inhabitants left the county in 1979.
 Persians and Arabs are the major ethnicities in Deyr.
 Its citizens speak various forms of Persian languages, including Persian and the local Deyr dialect.